alitermos/PS-methods-1d_Vibrating-beams/README.md

 damage parameter(s) to be computed after supplying the natural frequencies of the beams as inputs.
 All solvers are written in MATLAB [3] language, and the computational approach is conclusively accurate.
 The codes can be modified to suit other beam configurations as well.

-Note: The final document is a work in progress..